 - Aggravated Sexual Assault: Up to life imprisonment.

-Defences Available for Sexual Assault
+Defences for Sexual Assault Charges

-Speak to a Criminal Lawyer Today
+Contact a Criminal Defence Lawyer Today